ajay-gandhi/pwr/README.md

 * Quit apps by full path rather than name, maybe
 * Probably want to add the option of multiple thresholds, e.g. close W at X% and Y at Z%.
-* Add option for start on login
+* Add option for re-opening apps at higher battery